The Lost Valley Trail Race

 - 10 km

-The 25 km course starts near Burlington and follows rolling single-track along the Niagara Escarpment, passing Smokey Hollow, Grindstone Creek, rocky sections, a tunnel under Hwy 6, Borer's Falls, and a steep descent by Sydenham Hill before finishing at Stacey Meadow Pavilion.
-The course has roughly 600 m of elevation gain and 720 m of elevation loss.
-There are three aid stations at about 7.5 km, 15 km, and 20 km.
-Parking fees for participants are included in the registration.
+The 25 km course follows rolling single track along the Niagara Escarpment, through the Smokey Hollow area, along Grindstone Creek, and through rocky sections, a tunnel under Highway 6, past Borer's Falls, and down a steep descent near Sydenham Hill before the final road section.
+It has approximately 600m of elevation gain and 720m of elevation loss.